If you have been hearing mixed comments on whether tea helps with PMS or actually aggravates it, your sources are probably not wrong, and here’s why:

 5) Chamomile Tea

 I’m actually surprised to find out that what we commonly consume – chamomile tea, is actually a PMS saviour!
-Some studies have shown that drinking chamomile tea will increase glycine in your body and in turn reduce muscle spams, encouraging your body to relax.
+Some studies have shown that drinking chamomile tea will increase glycine in your body and in turn reduce muscle spasms, encouraging your body to relax.
 Chamomile may also help to regulate irregular periods by stimulating blood flow in the pelvic and uterus.
 Ever had sleepless nights because of the discomfort and cramps?
 Another name for chamomile is “night-time tea”, it has slight sedative effects to help give you a good night’s sleep.

 Where can you get it?
 Almost everywhere!
 It’s one of those common teas which makes us overlook its power!
 So next time when you hear your friend telling you that tea is good or bad, clarify which tea she’s talking about!
 And of course, drink these tea hot/warm to give your tummy some comfort 🙂